 Processing of a peer’s SAE Commit message

 (#2599)If the peer’s SAE Commit message contains a password identifier, the value of that identifier shall be used in construction of the password element (PWE) for this exchange.
-If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA shall fail authentication.(M41)
+If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA or a MLD shall fail authentication.(M41)

 (M137)If the peer’s SAE Commit message contains a Rejected Groups element, the list of rejected groups shall be checked to ensure that all of the groups in the list are groups that would be rejected.
-If any groups in the list would not be rejected then processing of the SAE Commit message terminates and the STA shall reject the peer's authentication.
+If any groups in the list would not be rejected then processing of the SAE Commit message terminates and the STA or the MLD shall reject the peer's authentication.
 While the rejected groups are appended to the Rejected Groups element as they are rejected (see 12.4.7.4 (Encoding and decoding of SAE Commit messages)) there is no inherent order to the groups in the list.
 The order in which they are sent and received shall be retained when deriving keys.

 Upon receipt of a peer’s SAE Commit message both the scalar and element shall be verified.